Pima JTED District Office

 - Student will not receive a certificate of program completion.

-(Students may address the Pima County JTED Governing Board to appeal this decision.)
+(Students may address the Pima JTED Governing Board to appeal this decision.)

 - Student could be permanently removed from the JTED program.

-Pima County JTED Central Campus students at our Baboquivari, Empire, Flowing Wells, Mountain View, Santa Rita and Tanque Verde campuses follow and adhere to the attendance policies at said leased land campus. (please refer to said site’s/district’s policies)
+Pima JTED Central Campus students who attend during regular school hours at our Bridges, Empire, Flowing Wells, Mountain View, Star, and Tanque Verde campuses follow and adhere to the attendance policies at said leased land campus. (please refer to the site’s/district’s policies)

 Late Work Due to Absences